A - E

 When it’s popcorn time, a puck goes into a small bowl, which goes inside two interlocking paper bags.
 After a warming session, you hit the “popcorn” button on your microwave oven and the popcorn will pop just like the store product (you may have to add another 30 seconds or so of cooking time).
 The first bag will soak up the excess butter that splashes around inside as the popcorn pops, and the second bag will keep the butter from messing up your oven.

 To serve, pull the bags apart over a big bowl, and you’ll have a fresh batch of hot microwave popcorn coated perfectly with real butter and salt.

-If you're like me and you like things spicy, try sprinkling your popcorn with my original Hell Flakes to create what we like to call "Hell Corn".
+If you're like me and you like things spicy, try sprinkling your copycat Orville Redenbacher Movie Theatre Popcorn with my original Hell Flakes to create what we like to call "Hell Corn".

 Like at Wendy’s, where unsold and broken burger patties provide the beef for their famous chili, Chick-fil-A gets the chicken for this delicious noodle soup by chopping up the leftover chicken used on their grilled chicken sandwiches.
 But grilling isn’t the first step to take when whipping up a home hack of this famous Chick-Fil-A chicken noodle soup.
 First, you must brine the chicken to fill it with flavor and keep it juicy like the real thing.
 A couple of hours later, when the brining is done, it’s grilling go-time.